skipyas0/cookenv-benchmark/README.md

 - Interact: SPACE — pick up from dispenser or appliance, or place an item into an appliance.
 - Pass time: Q — advance game time without moving (appliances tick).
 - Toggle info overlay: E — shows the textual `desc.txt` and `mapping.txt` in a formatted overlay.
 Press again to return to the game.
+- Restart: CTRL + R — restarts the level
+- Level select: CTRL + S
+- Give up: CTRL + G — continues to the next level

 Visuals and assets
 ------------------

 - If `pygame` is available, the game renders a graphical window and draws tiles using assets in the `assets/` folder when available.
 If assets are missing, the game falls back to color fills and geometric drawings.
 - `appliance_colors.csv` in `assets/` can define RGB colors per appliance (e.g. `A, 206, 140, 73`).
 These colors are used for operation progress fills and for coloring appliance names in the info overlay.
+- For item dispensers and appliances defined in mapping.txt, the game tries to load a .png image for its associated name, where spaces in the name are replaced with underscores.
+If the resulting name matches an existing .png file in the assets directory, the image icon will be successfully loaded.
+If not, the game falls back to the character coding with `appliance_colors.csv` visualisation

 Extensibility and development notes
 -----------------------------------